Common use cases

 Creating your own plugins is a straightforward task but it requires good knowledge about some aspects of the CKEditor 5 development environment.
 The following resources are recommended as a starting point:

 - The Plugin development guide in the CKEditor 5 Framework documentation.

 - The Using package generator, that provides a plugin development environment.

 - The Quick start guide in the CKEditor 5 Framework documentation.

 - Creating custom builds which is necessary to have your plugin included inside a CKEditor 5 build.

-A good understanding of the CKEditor 5 Framework is also very welcome when it comes to creating plugins.
+A good understanding of the CKEditor 5 Framework is also welcome when it comes to creating plugins.

 # Using third-party plugins

 A great way to enhance your builds with additional features is by using plugins created by the community.
-Such plugins are generally available as npm packages, so a quick search on the “ckeditor5” keyword in npm should work as a starting point.
+Such plugins are available as npm packages, so a quick search on the “ckeditor5” keyword in npm should work as a starting point.

 Every day, we work hard to keep our documentation complete.
 Have you spotted outdated information?
 Is something missing?
 Please report it via our issue tracker.